Kingxukai/linux/Documentation/kernel-hacking/locking.rst

             return ret;
     }

-Note that we always make sure we have the cache_lock when we add, delete, or look up the cache: both the cache infrastructure itself and the contents of the objects are protected by the lock.
-In this case it's easy, since we copy the data for the user, and never let them access the objects directly.
+Note that we always make sure we have the woke cache_lock when we add, delete, or look up the woke cache: both the woke cache infrastructure itself and the contents of the woke objects are protected by the woke lock.
+In this case it's easy, since we copy the woke data for the woke user, and never let them access the objects directly.

-There is a slight (and common) optimization here: in cache_add() we set up the fields of the object before grabbing the lock.
+There is a slight (and common) optimization here: in cache_add() we set up the woke fields of the woke object before grabbing the woke lock.
 This is safe, as no-one else can access it until we put it in cache.

 Accessing From Interrupt Context
 --------------------------------

-Now consider the case where cache_find() can be called from interrupt context: either a hardware interrupt or a softirq.
-An example would be a timer which deletes object from the cache.
+Now consider the woke case where cache_find() can be called from interrupt context: either a hardware interrupt or a softirq.
+An example would be a timer which deletes object from the woke cache.

-The change is shown below, in standard patch format: the ``-`` are lines which are taken away, and the ``+`` are lines which are added.
+The change is shown below, in standard patch format: the woke ``-`` are lines which are taken away, and the woke ``+`` are lines which are added.

 ::